markc/markup/README.md

 ------

 - **HELP**
    [Markdown] format help.
 Copy and paste sections into the editor to see how the Markdown examples look when rendered into HTML.

 - **EDIT**
    Shows a simple plain textarea editor, add any valid markdown text and click SHOW to see it marked up.

 - **SHOW**
    Shows the marked up HTML version of whatever is in the editor.

 - **HTML**
    Shows the raw HTML version of the marked up text.

 - **JSON**
    Shows the intermediate `Json` format from [marked.js].

 - **STORE**
    Stores whatever is in the editor to localStorage so that a full page refresh still contains the last edits.

 - **REMOVE**
    Clears the localStorage facility.

 - **PRINT**
    Dumps the contents of localStorage.

 - **FLUSH**
    Clears the localStorage facility.

 SOURCE
 ------

-An offsite link to the Github source for this project.
+An external offsite link to the Github source page for this project.

 [AGPLv3]: http://www.gnu.org/licenses/agpl.html
 [Showdown]: https://github.com/coreyti/showdown